malinpalo/PP3-Hangman/README.md

 - Family and friends tested for functionality
 - Tested for all scenarios with incorrect guesses.
 - Tested for all scenarios with successful guess.
-- Tested for all scenarios with moore than one letter and special characters.
+- Tested for all scenarios with more than one letter and special characters.
 - Tested for empty input.

 ### Code validation
 PEP8 validated with no errors.

 ## Bugs
-- Some lines are to long and there where multiple whitespaces in the kode.
-PEP8 kept tracked on these during the build up and are fixed.
+- Some lines where to long and there where multiple whitespaces in the code during the build up.
+PEP8 kept tracked on these during the build up and the errors are fixed.
 - Thoroughout testing there where a lack of spaces between lines, that was fixed with "\n".
-- After deploying the game I realized that the user couldn't win the game.
-This was.........
+- After deploying the game I realized that the text for the right guessed letter didn't show.
+Either did the right letter guessed.
+This was fixed by removing the uppercase method at the function for generating random words.

 ## Technologies Used
 ---